networkservicemesh/networkservicemesh/scripts/vagrant/README.md

 This Vagrant directory provides a simple environment in which to test various components of Network Service Mesh.

+# Prerequisites

+Sshfs is used to mount the /vagrant directory of the guest.
+Hence the vagrant-sshfs plugin for vagrant must be installed.
+If libvirt is used, the vagrant-libvirt plugin must also be installed.

 # Starting Vagrant

 ```bash